-It’s hard to beat a long weekend in a comfy cabin that’s a stone’s throw from Shenandoah National Park and the hiking trails along Skyline Drive.
+It’s hard to beat a long weekend in a beautiful cabin that’s a stone’s throw from Shenandoah National Park and miles of trails along Skyline Drive.

-There are cabin rentals all across the Shenandoah Valley with access to wineries, breweries, and of course, nature, wildlife and winter hiking.
+There are rental cabins all across the Shenandoah Valley with access to wineries, breweries, and of course, nature, wildlife and great hiking.
 Hot tubs, too.

-Since all of the in-park lodging options are closed for the season, including Big Meadows Lodge and Lewis Mountain cabins, cabin rentals are a great option.
+When in-park lodging options are closed for the season, including Big Meadows Lodge and Lewis Mountain cabins, private cabins are a great option.

-Here are 20 Shenandoah cabin rentals available right now on Airbnb.
-Ranging from rustic to luxurious, these comfy cabins are a perfect way to revel in nature.
+Here are 20 comfy cabin rentals available on Airbnb.
+Ranging from rustic to luxurious, these cozy cabins are a fantastic way to revel in nature.

 #2: Bearloga (Stanley)

-This luxury log cabin near Luray is a short drive from Shenandoah National Park, allowing easy access to Central District hikes, like Hawksbill Summit.
+This mountain view cabin near Luray is a short drive from Shenandoah National Park, allowing easy access to Central District hikes, like Hawksbill Summit.

-At an elevation of 2,500 feet, prepare to be wowed by far-reaching views from the floor-to-ceiling windows or the outdoor hot tub on the lower-level deck.
+At an elevation of 2,500 feet, revel in incredible views from the great room with floor-to-ceiling windows or the outdoor hot tub on the lower-level deck.

-There are four bedrooms and the cabin sleeps up to 10 guests.
-You’ll find this rental on Instagram at @bearloga_va.
-Rental rates start at $501/night.
+The cabin sleeps up to 10 guests.
+You’ll find this Shenandoah vacation rental on Instagram at @thewanderstay.

 #3: Hobbit House (Shenandoah)